webfer/Accessible-Custom-Slider/README.md

 npm run build    # For production
 # or
 npm run watch    # For development with live rebuilding
 ```

+## 🛠 Development & Contribution

+- Use `npm run watch` for live asset rebuilding during development.
+- All PHP source code is in `src/`.
+- SCSS partials are in `assets/sass/` and compiled to `dist/`.
+- The `.gitignore` file ensures that build output, dependencies, and IDE/OS files are not committed.

 ## 🪄 Tip